lendalberti/job_posting/README.md

-## My Notes
+## ------------------------------------------ My Notes ------------------------------------------
-Missing functioanlity:
+Missing Functioanlity
   * Authentication/Authorization
     - for a real app, I would've used something like 'devise'or 'CanCanCan', but since I was limited in my available time, I left it out.
-    - as it stands now, anyone can show/add/edit/delete... a non-admin user would be able to only show a listing.
+    - as it stands now, anyone can show/add/edit/delete... done correctly, only a logged in admin would be able to add/edit/delete postings;
-  *
+      a non-admin user would be able to only show a listing.

+User Interface
+  * the 'Action' column in the wireframe didn't make sense, so I just implemented a typical set of 'show/edit/delete' links for every row.
+  * would've normally used icons, and taking advantage of ajax calls.
+  * used DataTables jQuery library for job postings, as it offers nice paging and sorting capabilities.

+Database
+  * didn't see any evidence of of a database having been 'configured', as stated above, so went ahead and created my own schema with the following tables: users, jobs, categories, and statuses.
+  * normally, would have created some admin/crud capability for these tables, but instead supplied dummy data via 'seeds.rb'.

+Rails Version
+  * the Gemfile specified rails 5.1.0, which I haven't used yet, and made note of some of the differences/new features.